About the course

 Teaching and examination comprise:

-- two extended essays of up to 5,000 words based on an advanced option paper, a course dedicated to in-depth study of a one of the areas within the programmes scope.
+- an extended essay of between 6,500 and 7,500 words based on an advanced option paper, a course dedicated to in-depth study of a one of the areas within the programmes scope.
 Teaching is usually arranged in small classes or tutorial groups in Hilary term;

-- an examination paper in historical methodology.
+- one paper in historical methodology.
 Teaching is in weekly classes in Michaelmas term.
-Assessment is through a three-hour written examination at the end of Trinity term; and
+Assessment is through an extended essay of between 4,000 and 5,000 words, submitted at the start of Hilary term; and

 - a dissertation of up to 15,000 words on an agreed topic.
 It is expected that you will write your extended essays and dissertations on different themes or periods.
 The dissertation is written up during the Easter vacation and the first five weeks of Trinity term, but it is essential that you begin to formulate and plan your dissertation in conjunction with your supervisor from the beginning of the course.